 - Blood Bath: Dracula's corpse is revived with one in the first sequel.

 - Catapult Nightmare: Mary, several times.
 Also a subversion of Instant Waking Skills, because she is noticeably incoherent for several minutes.

 - Celebrity Paradox: Lucy stands in front of a row of Vitamin C CDs at her workplace, the Virgin Megastore.
 Lucy was played by Colleen Fitzpatrick, aka pop singer Vitamin C.

-- Clap Your Hands If You Believe: An atheist vampire is not frightened by a crucifix.
+- Clap Your Hands If You Believe: Marcus, an atheist vampire, is not frightened by a crucifix.

 - Cursed with Awesome: Dracula.
-Apparently God believes a curse is to turn someone into a completely immortal, superpowered, pornomancer.
+Apparently, God's idea of a curse is to turn someone into a completely immortal, superpowered pornomancer.
 Of course, he will never enter the Kingdom of Heaven.

-- Death by Sex: Literally, Lucy winds up turned when she seduced by Dracula and they have sex which winds up going off the bed to the ceiling (due to Drac's flying powers).
+- Death by Sex: Literally.
+Lucy winds up turned when she is seduced by Dracula and they have sex which winds up going off the bed to the ceiling (due to Drac's flying powers).
 She's so mesmerized that she doesn't notice Drac spouting fangs until he bites her.

-- Deadline News: Valerie, a news woman reporting on the plane crash that was originally flown by the thieves, ends up having her pre-recorded news segment interuptted by a revived Dracula who proceeds to kill her cameraman and make her into a vampire.
+- Deadline News: Valerie (Jeri Ryan), a news woman reporting on the plane crash that was originally flown by the thieves, ends up having her pre-recorded news segment interrupted by a revived Dracula who proceeds to kill her cameraman and make her into a vampire.

-- Face Death with Dignity: Dracula mockingly advises this to Doctor Sewert.
+- Face Death with Dignity: Dracula mockingly advises this to Doctor Seward.

 - I Do Not Drink Wine: "I don't drink... coffee."